secretGeek/today-i-learned-staging/mercurial/rebase.md

-# Rebasing in mercurial for dimwits like me.
+# Rebasing in mercurial for dimwits like me

 ## Step 1.
 Get rebase